lydell/elm-safe-virtual-dom/README.md

 Something to keep in mind when making changes in the default `ELM_HOME` location (`~/.elm/`), is that it affects _all_ your Elm projects on your computer.
 This means that if you mess something up, you mess up _all_ your projects.
 On the other hand, if want my forks in all your projects, that can also be convenient.
 If you mess things up badly, you can just delete `ELM_HOME` and have the Elm compiler download everything from scratch.

 Personally, I don’t like making “global” changes like that.
 I generally want my projects to be more “self contained”.
 So I recommend using a folder local to the project for `ELM_HOME` if you’re gonna mess around with the packages in there.
+(Though there is a downside to a local `ELM_HOME` – see the end of this section.)

 A simple thing to do is setting `ELM_HOME=elm-stuff/elm-home/`.
 Then your `ELM_HOME` will be inside your regular, local `elm-stuff/`.
 This is convenient because you probably already have `elm-stuff/` in your `.gitignore` file, and tools like elm-format and elm-watch ignore files in `elm-stuff/`.